verhas/javageci/DOCUGEN.md

 the relevant, but only the relevant parts of the documentation has to be updated.

-If the copy and paste or update operations are performed each time the original text or the code changes then the documentation is up-to-date.
+If the copy-paste or update operations are performed each time the original text or the code changes then the documentation is up-to-date.
 Usually, these operations, when done by a human are not performed, performed late or with mistakes.
 The reason for this is that these are